NEXTALIA takes majority stake in COSTA EDUTAINMENT

 |---|---|---|---|---|---|

 | 04/2026 | EMIRATES INTERNATIONAL INVESTMENT COMPANY EIIC | JOE & THE JUICE | DENMARK | Hospitality & Leisure | Emirates International Investment Company (EIIC), a leading UAE‑based private investment firm and the strategic investment arm of National Holding Group, acquired a minority stake in Joe & the Juice.
 The transaction is structured as a mix of secondary share purchases from General Atlantic and the issuance of new equity, with General Atlantic remaining the majority shareholder and retaining control of the business.
-The move deepens an existing partnership between the two parties, as EIIC already operates as a franchise partner for Joe & the Juice in several markets, including Spain and Turkey, where it combines local market knowledge with capital to support store rollout and brand‑building.
-The fresh capital injection is intended to accelerate Joe & the Juice’s global expansion, with a clear ambition to scale from over 480 locations to around 1,000 stores by 2028, particularly in high‑growth corridors such as the Middle East, North America, and selected emerging markets. |
+The move deepens an existing partnership between the two parties, as EIIC already operates as a franchise partner for Joe & the Juice in several markets, including Spain and Turkey, where it combines local market knowledge with capital to support store rollout and brand‑building |

 | 04/2026 | BYWAY CAPITAL / BPIFRANCE | LA TÊTE DANS LES NUAGES | FRANCE | Hospitality & Leisure | The executive management of La Tête dans les Nuages has finalized a minority "flex equity" transaction with a consortium led by Byway Capital and supported by Bpifrance.
 The strategic rationale for this operation centers on an "aggressive-scaling" play, merging the target's technical operational depth in the leisure sector with the sponsors' institutional capital and mezzanine expertise.
-This structural alignment allows the organization to remain under the controlling leadership of its majority owner while securing the definitive financial resources required to execute a massive network expansion.
-The operation specifically integrates a senior bank debt facility and a dedicated CAPEX line to facilitate the doubling or tripling of the group’s physical presence over the coming five years. |
+This structural alignment allows the organization to remain under the controlling leadership of its majority owner while securing the definitive financial resources required to execute a massive network expansion |

 | 03/2026 | 123 IM / BPIFRANCE / SMALT CAPITAL | FRIENDLY HOTELS GROUP | FRANCE | Hospitality & Leisure | Friendly Hotels has secured a new round of investment to accelerate its expansion in major Alpine ski resorts.
 The operation sees the historical financial sponsor, 123 Investment Managers, renewing its commitment, strategically joined by new institutional partners Bpifrance and Smalt Capital.
-This newly formed financial consortium provides the crucial capital required for Friendly Hotels to successfully acquire the business and real estate of a new prime hotel, alongside purchasing the underlying property of one of its historically managed assets.
-The primary strategic objective is to finance comprehensive renovations, elevate the brand's premium positioning, and secure a solid foundation for upcoming external acquisitions. |
+This newly formed financial consortium provides the crucial capital required for Friendly Hotels to successfully acquire the business and real estate of a new prime hotel, alongside purchasing the underlying property of one of its historically managed assets |

 | 02/2026 | ANTIN INFRASTRUCTURE | BELAMBRA CLUBS | FRANCE | Hospitality & Leisure | Antin Infrastructure Partners entered into exclusive negotiations to acquire a majority stake (>90%) in Belambra Clubs from Caravelle.
 The transaction marks the exit of the family holding Caravelle after a 12-year holding period.
 The deal is executed via Antin's Midcap I fund.
 The management team remains in place to execute a EUR100 million investment plan.
-The strategic roadmap focuses on moving upmarket, opening at least one new site per year, and notably acquiring the real estate assets ("walls") of several clubs to secure the asset base. |
+The strategic roadmap focuses on moving upmarket, opening at least one new site per year, and notably acquiring the real estate assets ("walls") of several clubs to secure the asset base |

 | 01/2026 | BCHEF | LES BURGERS DE PAPA | FRANCE | Hospitality & Leisure | Bchef acquired its direct competitor "Les Burgers de Papa" to create a group with EUR40M in revenue and 70 restaurants.
 The transaction was funded by Bchef's previous fundraising with Elevation Capital Partners and senior bank debt.
 The founder of Les Burgers de Papa, Yves Hecker, exits the business.
 Both brands will maintain their distinct identities. |